ThomWright/ThomWright.github.io/_drafts/designing-for-failure-patterns.md

 I think 1 is what most people mean most of the time, but I often see 2 being expected as well.
 HTTP semantics do not require 2, and it would be strange if they did.
 A GET request which always returned the same response would not be very useful if the underlying resource changes.

-For the most part we’ll be using definition 1 (side effects), with perhaps some variation in certain cases, e.g. partially failed operations where we might want retries to produce any remaining side effects.
+For the most part I'll be using definition 1 (side effects), with perhaps some variation in certain cases, e.g. partially failed operations where we might want retries to produce any remaining side effects.

 ## Constraints